ksaaskil/django-postgres-skaffold-k8s/ARTICLE.md

 We use [Gunicorn](https://gunicorn.org/) server for serving the Django application as instructed in [Django documentation](https://docs.djangoproject.com/en/3.1/howto/deployment/wsgi/gunicorn/).

 Now we want to tell Skaffold to build this Docker image.
-Let's modify the `skaffold.yaml` created in Part 3 as follows:
+Let's modify the `skaffold.yaml` we created in Part 3 as follows:

 ```yaml
 # skaffold.yaml